awo-ali/Calculator-Project/README.md

 # Calculator-Challenge.

 For my week-2 challenge, on the nology software engineering course, I built an online calculator.
 I accomplished this using HTML, CSS AND Javascript.
-Find the brief below.

 We’re aiming for the following goals for this project:

 1. A working Calculator: The main task is to create a Calculator not only will this test your understanding of JavaScript but how you break down a problem.
 2. Practice using Git and GitHub flow: We want you to get as much practice as possible